 My name is Paul Martin.
 I am a writer, who happens to be a Christian.

-I like writing about the intersection of family, religion, and politics.
+Most of it is about family, religion, and politics.

-Recently, I launched a peacebuilding organization called The Christian Muslims Alliance.
+Recently, I launched a peacebuilding organization called The Christian Muslim Alliance.

 I have three children: Bree, Edison, and Elliot.
 Bree is a senior in college.
 She studies psychobiology and is thinking hard about med school.
 Edison is a college freshman and wants to study economics then work on Wall Street.
 Elliot is 16; he rows and likes to hang-out with his friends.